javapark1/geode-addon/doc/Workspaces-on-AWS-EC2-Instances.md

 2. Remove the workspace

-If you want to preserve the workspace so that you can later reactivate it then skip this step and jump to the next step.
+If you want to preserve the workspace so that you can later reactivate it then skip this step and jump to the next step; othereise, run the `remove_workspace` command which will also remove the cluster.

 ```console
 # Simulate removing workspace from all VMs.
 Displays removal steps but does not